Galvanized Iron Sheets

-Galvanization is the process of applying a protective zinc coating to steel or iron in order to prevent it from rusting.
-The term is derived from the name of Italian scientist Luigi Galvani.
-Galvanized iron (GI) sheets are steel sheets which are basically coated with zinc and include a range of hot dip galvanized and electro-galvanized steel sheets.
-Zinc weathers at a very slow rate, so the coating generally has a long life.
+Zinc weathers at a very slow rate, so the coating normally has a long life.
 Zinc has a greater electro-negativity than iron and hence provides cathodic (or sacrificial) protection to the steel.
-This results in the zinc corroding in preference to the steel if the coating is chipped or damaged to expose the base metal.
-Besides acting as galvanic protector, The other functions of the zinc layer are as follow:
+This results in the zinc corroding in preference to the steel if the coating is chipped or damaged to expose the base metal, besides acting as galvanic protector.
+The term ‘galvanizing’ is derived from the name of Italian scientist Luigi Galvani.

 Process of galvanizing

 The process of galvanizing steel sheet was developed simultaneously in France and England in 1837.
 Both of these methods employed a ‘hot dipping’ process to coat steel sheet with zinc.

 Galvanizing process is broadly divided into hot dip process and electro-galvanizing process.
 The hot dip process is more suitable for heavy coating weights, and electro-galvanizing for lighter coatings.
 For reasons of efficiency, galvanizing of cold rolled strip is more common than galvanizing of cold rolled sheets.
 The galvanized steel sheets are produced both in annealed and full hard conditions.
 Fig 3 shows the two processes of galvanizing steel strip.